How To Get Clients To Pay (For Sensitive Business Owners + Creatives)

 But (good news!) there are a few strategic things you can do right off the bat to make problems less likely:

 1. Invoice right away.
 Remember, you’re responsible for setting the tone of your business.
 Being slow to bill sends the message to your clients that they can be slow to pay.
 As soon as you’ve finalized a project, send out an invoice.
-(Programs like Freshbooks make it easy.
+(Programs like Freshbooks <- happy affiliate link! make it easy.
 Other options: Harvest, Wave, 17Hats.)

 Also: even if you’ve only been corresponding with your client via email, it’s a good idea to consider sending it via two different avenues (email AND postal mail).
 Again, you want to give the impression you’re serious — and you don’t want to risk your bill getting lost in their Inbox or Spam folders.